srageh/Zookule/README.md

 # Zookule

-Site uses css properties such as Grid and Flex
+Landing Page/Product page For Zookule Products

-Landing Page/Product info For Zookule Products
+Websiste is fully responsive, uses css properties such as Grid and Flex.